American Heritage Gallery at Epcot

 Overall, Creating Traditions is an enriching experience.
 If you have time, take a few minutes to walk through these installations featuring the work of contemporary native artists.

 You can browse the exhibit while waiting for the next American Adventure attraction to begin.
 Or you could see it before or after a performance of the Voices of Liberty, who appear multiple times daily in the rotunda.
+For more Epcot planning, you might enjoy the following:

-- Mexican Folk Art Gallery (Remember Me!)
+- Remember Me!
+Mexican Folk Art Gallery

 - Impressions de France